Kansas

 Go deeper with the Kansas guides

-The complete Kansas birding, native-plant, wildflower, and night-sky guides — or the whole year in one bundle.
+The complete Kansas birding, native-plant, and night-sky references — or the whole year, week by week, in one book.

 Same month elsewhere: July in Kentucky · July in Louisiana · July in Maine